prometheus-operator/prometheus-operator/Documentation/exposing-metrics.md

-There are a number of [applications](https://prometheus.io/docs/instrumenting/exporters/#directly-instrumented-software) that are natively instrumented with Prometheus metrics, those applications simply expose the metrics through an http server.
+There are a number of [applications](https://prometheus.io/docs/instrumenting/exporters/#directly-instrumented-software) that are natively instrumented with Prometheus metrics, those applications simply expose the metrics through an HTTP server.

 The Prometheus developers and the community are maintaining [client libraries](https://prometheus.io/docs/instrumenting/clientlibs/#client-libraries)